 - 5.17.1.
 In card text, to "choose" means to select the specified number of options from among those listed after the "choose" clause and perform the actions indicated. - 5.17.1.1.
-Each option is written in the form "([number]) [text]," and includes everything up to the next list number, or, if it is the last option, everything up to the end of that ability's text. - 5.17.1.2.
-If options are selected as part of this process, the other options are considered non-existent. - 5.17.2.
+Each option is written in the form "([number]) [text]," and includes everything up to the next list number, or, if it is the last option, everything up to the end of that ability's text. - 5.17.2.
 If instructed to "choose up to [number]," select a number between 1 and the specified number (inclusive), select that many options, and perform the actions indicated. - 5.17.3.
-This process of "choosing" an option is a prerequisite to play the card or ability (10.6.2.2).
-The player must make their selection(s) when playing it (and not after).
+The process of deciding which option(s) to employ by "choosing" is a prerequisite to play the card or ability (10.6.2.2).
+The player must therefore make their "choose" selection(s) when playing the card or ability (and not after). - 5.17.3.1.
+When some condition is referenced to determine the number of options to be employed through the "choose" action, refer to values or conditions when the card or ability is initially played. - 5.17.3.1.1.
+When referring to values that would normally be determined at the time of effect resolution-such as Spellchain (13.3.1) and Necrocharge (13.5.1)-for the purpose of determining the number of options to be selected for a "choose" action, refer instead to the values when the card or ability is initially played. - 5.17.4.
+When playing a card or ability, after selecting the option(s) to be employed through a "choose" action, the remaining options are treated as if they didn't exist. - 5.17.4.1.
+Targets need not be selected for options that are treated as if they didn't exist, and a card or ability that contains such an option can still be played even if an appropriate target does not exist.